 (In case it isn’t clear from the information so far, the proposed tax system represents a tax cut for most people and will create an increase in after-tax income for nearly all Americans.)

-Second, the GST is not being added on top of existing taxes.
+The important point to keep in mind when trying to estimate the effect of the GST on consumer prices is that the GST is not being added on top of existing taxes.
 Instead, it is replacing those taxes, and it often represents an actual tax reduction.
 Corporate income taxes, for example, will go down from a maximum of 35% to just 15% under this proposal.
 Thus in most cases there is no tax increase to pass onto the customer, and therefore no pressure for a price increase.
 It’s just a change in the way the tax is being collected.